The mixing time of the switch Markov chains: a unified approach: Definitions and preliminaries, the structure of the sets of realizations

 \begin{lemma} Let $C$ be an alternating circuit of length 6 in $\nabla$.
-If loops are non-chords, then there is at most one vertex which is visited more than once by $C$. \end{lemma} \begin{proof} If $v$ is a vertex that is visited at least twice by $C$, it has at least four other neighbors that are pairwise distinct from each other and $v$.
+If the only non-chords are loops, then there is at most one vertex which is visited more than once by $C$.
+In other words, at most one of the three main diagonals of $C$ is a non-chord. \end{lemma} \begin{proof} If $v$ is a vertex that is visited at least twice by $C$, it has at least four other neighbors that are pairwise distinct from each other and $v$.
 Since $v$ is counted twice in the length of $C$, every vertex of $C$ is accounted for, and the claim holds (and $C$ is a bow-tie). \end{proof}

 We will use Sinclair's multicommodity flow method (Theorem~\ref{th:sinc}) to bound the mixing time of the switch Markov chain.
 The multicommodity flow is given by a set of switch sequences between any two realizations of the degree sequence.
 The main idea behind the definition of the flow can be described roughly as follows: